sibercat/Conan-Exiles-DBFixResavingPackage/README.md

-The script is based on [FuncomDBFixGenerator ](https://github.com/VoidEssy/FuncomDBFixGenerator) so you could get a false positive, you know the deal.
+The script is based on [FuncomDBFixGenerator ](https://github.com/VoidEssy/FuncomDBFixGenerator) thanks to the users from Admins United: Conan Discord.

 ===========================================================================